yguruco/yieldguru/README.md

 #### Pre-requisites

 - Make sure you have docker installed and running
-- Make sure you have make installes
+- Make sure you have make installed

 #### Get up and running